glaszig/soundmanager-rails/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### Updating vendor file

+To just upgrade to the latest SoundManager2 version you can use the rake tasks:

+    rake update:sources

 # License

 See the LICENSE file.